RobertAhlin/rps-project2b/README.md

 ### <a id="bugs"></a>Bugs?

 <ul>
 <li>The is something with the "swap image function" when clicking the "Reset scores" button.
 Sometimes it doesn't swap to the "down button image".
-After hard refreshing the page a couple of times it works.</li>
+After hard refreshing the page a couple of times it works.
+Sometimes it works when holding down the mouse button for a while.</li>
+<li>Also the swap image function doesn't seem to respond when in inspect mode in Google Chrome.
-<li>The toggle of div conatining the intructions on the index page don't work when the script is in the script.js file.
-I had to place it in another file called index.script.js.
-I disovered that if I placed it first in the script.js document it worked, but then the swap image effect on the "Reset Score" button stopped working komlpetely.
+<li>The toggle of div containing the intructions on the index page don't work when the script is in the script.js file.
+I had to place it in another file called index-script.js.
+I disovered that if I placed it first in the script.js document it worked, but then the swap image effect on the "Reset Score" button stopped working completely.
 I coun't figure out why.
 So the solutions was to have them in different files.</li>
 </ul>

 ## <a id="deployment"></a>Deployment